mascaldotfr/CoRT/warstatus/README.md

     map_changed: "boolean actually.
 Did the forts status changed since the last generation?",
     gems_changed: "same as map_changed, but for gems",
-    relics_changed: "same as map_changed, but for relics", "map_url": "The current map URL with a parameter to bypass caching", "generated": "Unix timestamp representing the date and time when the response has been generated", }
+    relics_changed: "same as map_changed, but for relics", "generated": "Unix timestamp representing the date and time when the response has been generated", }
 ```